ktelep/read_hds/README.md

 read_hds.py
 ------------

-Simple parser for HDS Performance Data files (listed out as prf######.txt) to convert them to CSV
+Simple parser for HDS Performance Data files (listed out as prf#####.txt) to convert them to CSV.

-Drop the script into the directory with the data and run it.
-A CSV file will be created for each type of object (Disks, LUs, Ports, etc.) that can then be opened in Excel, Pandas, Access, any Database, etc. for further number crunching.
+Drop the script into the directory with the data and run it, there are no prereqs.
+A CSV file will be created for each type of object (Disks, LUs, Ports, etc.) that can then be opened in Excel, Pandas, Access, Jupyter, etc. for further analysis.

-NOte:  Currently Cache and Processor performance numbers are not parsed
+Note:  Currently Cache and Processor performance numbers are not parsed, however CSV files will be created for them, please ignore until they are added.

-Written by Kurt Telep

 Sample Output
 --------------